 An inflammation of the membranes that cover the brain and spinal cord (meninges) is known as meningitis.
 Inflammation occurs due to infection with bacteria, viruses or other microbes and less frequently because of certain medications.
 The infection can be life threatening due to the inflammation’s nearness to the brain and spinal cord; thus prompt diagnosis and treatment are very crucial.

 Commonest symptoms of meningitis are stiffness of the neck, headache, fever, vomiting, altered consciousness, aversion to noise and photo-phobia and occasionally a skin rash.
 In small children, only drowsiness and irritability may be present.
+In case of a skin rash, it indicates a specific cause of meningitis; for example, meningococcal bacteria.

 A majority of cases of meningitis are caused by a viral infection; nonetheless, bacterial and fungal infections can also cause meningitis.
 Depending up on the cause, meningitis resolves either on its own within 2 to 3 weeks, or can become life threatening.